Indigenous Habitat Participation Program

 This program will help to create:

-- safeguards for the participation in the consultation process of Indigenous groups whose rights may be affected by Fisheries Act and Species at Risk Act project authorization decisions
+- safeguards for the participation in the consultation process with Indigenous groups whose rights may be affected by Fisheries Act and Species at Risk Act project authorization decisions

 - more collaborative and partnering activities relating to fish and fish habitat conservation across Canada